Boiled leather: Military use

+Jambeux (from French jambe, 'leg'), modern French spelling jambeaux, means greaves, shin-plates; latten is a decorative copper alloy, such as bronze or brass; rewel-bone is another word for ivory, probably from a walrus.

 The large decorative crests that came to top some helmets in the late Middle Ages were often made of cuir bouilli, as is the famous example belonging to the Black Prince and hung with other "achievements" over his tomb in Canterbury Cathedral.
 His wooden shield also has the heraldic animals appliqued in cuir bouilli.

 Examples of other uses

 As well as the crests on helmets described above, cuir bouilli was probably used sculpturally in various contexts, over a wood or plaster framework where necessary.
 When Henry V of England died in France, his effigy in cuir bouilli was placed on top of his coffin for the journey back to England.

 A near life-size crucifix in the Vatican Museums is in cuir bouilli over wood.
 This is of special interest to art historians because it was made in 1540 as a replica of a crucifix in silver presented by Charlemagne some 740 years before; an object of great interest as possibly the first of the long line of monumental crucifixes in Western art.
 In 1540, the original silver was melted down for church plate to replace that looted in the Sack of Rome in 1527.
 It seems likely that the leather was moulded directly from the original and it is possible that the wooden core underneath is actually the Carolingian original, with the leather replacing the sheets of silver originally fitted over the wood.

 Cuir bouilli has also been employed to bind books, mainly between the 9th and 14th centuries.
 Other uses include high boots for especially tough use, which were called "postillion's boots" in England.
 Another use was for large bottles or jugs called "blackjacks", "bombards", or "costerns".
 There is an English reference to these from 1373.